timd/SwiftFriendlyDate/README.md

 Work in progress
 ---
-* `friendlyIntervalBetweenDates(firstDate: NSDate, secondDate: NSDate)` will eventually return an optional nil value if invalid dates are passed in (e.g. the second date is before the first date)
+* `friendlyIntervalBetweenDates(firstDate: NSDate, secondDate: NSDate)` will eventually return an optional `nil` value if invalid dates are passed in (e.g. the second date is before the first date).
+Currently it returns `Not yet implemented` :(
 * `partialIntervalBetweenDates(firstDate: NSDate, secondDate:NSDate)` is not yet implemented

 Usage
 ---

-Include 'FriendlyDate.swift` in your project.
+Include `FriendlyDate.swift` in your project.

     var firstDate = NSDate()
     var secondDate = NSDate(timeInterval: (90), sinceDate: firstDate)